appacademy/prep-work/coding-test-1/introduction-to-programming-1.md

 prepare for the coding challenge.
 In it, we'll learn the basics of the Ruby programming language.

-Ruby is a wonderful programming languages with lots of functionality.
+Ruby is a wonderful programming language with lots of functionality.
 We'll focus on the small subset that you need for the coding challenge.